The Thrower’s Shoulder (Part 1): The Functional and Relevant Anatomy of the Shoulder Complex

 Subscapularis: The primary function of the subscapularis is to internally rotate the arm.
 Internal rotation of the arm happens during the acceleration and release phase of the arm.
 In addition to its role in internal rotation, the subscapularis muscle also helps to stabilize the humeral head with compression to the glenoid.

 Long Head of Biceps: Long head of the biceps inserts at the superior labrum and supraglenoid tubercle.
 The long head of biceps assists with shoulder flexion.
-Most importantly in throwing the long head of the biceps plays a role in deceleration of the arm during the release of throwing.
+Most importantly in throwing, the long head of the biceps plays a role in deceleration of the arm during the release of throwing.
 Along with the rotator cuff muscles the long head of the biceps helps to provide dynamic stability to the shoulder.
 Due to the attachment of the LHBT to the labrum, there is a propensity for a “peel-back” mechanism of the bicep on the labrum during throwing causing a “SLAP” tear.
 SLAP tears will be explained in Part 2.

 Capsule: The shoulder capsule is a fibrous structure surrounding the shoulder.
 It includes the ligaments, synovial membrane, and other inert tissues that enclose the joint, providing stability and protection.
-The shoulder capsule helps keep the head of the humerus stay properly seated within the shallow glenoid cavity of the scapula along with the suction of the labrum.
+The shoulder capsule helps keep the head of the humerus properly seated within the shallow glenoid cavity of the scapula along with the suction of the labrum.
 This is crucial for maintaining joint integrity and allowing a wide range of motion.
 The capsule has a propensity to stretch out anteriorly (in the front) with repetitive high stress throwing creating instability.

 Inferior Glenohumeral Ligament: The inferior glenohumeral ligament (IGHL) plays a role in limiting posterior movement during throwing.
 It becomes taut during abduction and external rotation of the shoulder.
 The posterior band of the IGHL helps stabilize the joint and prevents excessive posterior translation of the humeral head.
 This is important in protecting the shoulder joint during the dynamic and high-velocity movements involved in throwing.